Apsaras2005/FAD-Net/README.md

-# FAD-Net: A Frequency-domain Amplitude-Phase Decoupling Network for Semantic Segmentation of Optical and Elevation Remote Sensing Imagery.
+# FAD-Net: Frequency-domain Amplitude-Phase Decoupling Network for Optical-Elevation Remote Sensing Segmentation

 This repository contains the official implementation of **FAD-Net** (Frequency-domain Amplitude-Phase Decoupling Network).
 FAD-Net is designed for the semantic segmentation of multi-modal remote sensing images (Optical + Elevation).